IAmKio/BeaconPush-PHP-CodeIgniter/README.md

 How to use it
 =============
-Download the classes/beaconpush.php file into your CodeIgniter installation's library.
+Download the **classes/beaconpush.php** file into your CodeIgniter installation's **application/library**.

+You should end up with **application/library/beaconpush.php**.
+If you didn't: *you're doing it wrong*.

-You don't have to do this, but I would recommend in your config/autoload.php, adding the Beacon Push library into the library array like so:
+You don't have to do this, but I would recommend in your **config/autoload.php**, adding the BeaconPush library into the library array like so:

 	$autoload['libraries'] = array('database', 'template', 'beaconpush');